manuel-serrano/hop-tutorials/pipo/step2/README.md

 *****************************************************************************
 #### Question 1 ####

-The `pingpong` service of the server will now have to handle games.
+The `pingpong` service will now handle games.
 Several games might be running simultaneously.

  1. Modify the `pingpong` implementation so that it keeps track of all the running games.
-In the solution we propose, we willuse a global counter `gameCnt` to count the number of running games and a global array `games` to store the games.
+In the solution we propose, we use a global counter `gameCnt` to count the number of running games and a global array `games` to store all games.
  2. Modify the `client.js` and `pingpong.js` modules to implement a service called `padMov` that is invoked each time a pad is moved.

 *****************************************************************************
 #### Question 2 ####

-Implement the server `padMove` that should notify the client that the other pad moved.
+ 1. Implement the server `padMove` that should notify the client that the other pad moved.
+ 2. Implement the client part that waits for server pad notification and update the `repaint` function to update the other pad.